The Neighbors: Income

 The second most important occupational group in this neighborhood is

-clerical, assistant, and tech support occupations, with 23.6% of the residents employed.
+manufacturing and laborer occupations, with 22.6% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants